jakublipinski/i2Gmail-Backup-macOS-Messages-To-Gmail/README.md

 ### Keep your files secured

 Keep your `clients_secrets.json` and `credentials.storage` files secured.
-They give access to your GMail account.
+They give access to your Gmail account.

 ## Under the hood